phillipi/crisp-boundaries/README.md

 1. The Kernel Density Estimation Toolbox of Ihler and Mandel (http://www.ics.uci.edu/ihler/code/kde.html)
 2. The Multigrid Multiscale spectral clustering algorithm of Maire and Yu (https://github.com/mmaire/ae-multigrid)
-3. The DNcuts spectral clustering algorithm from Arbelaez et al. (http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/mcg/) -- this wasn't used in the paper, but speeds up spectral clustering quite a lot without sacrificing much accuracy
+3. The DNcuts algorithm from Arbelaez et al. (http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/mcg/) -- this wasn't used in the paper, but speeds up spectral clustering quite a lot without sacrificing much accuracy
 4. Selected files from the Berkeley Segmentation code base (http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html)

 Some of these files were modified for crisp boundaries.
 Please see notes in the Readme files under each toolbox subdirectory.
 Further code credit is given at the top of each source file.